 Do not overcook.
-Remove any fries that are too dark.
+Remove all the pieces that are too dark.

 When deep-frying smaller quantities (less than a half-full frying basket) reduce the cooking time.
 Always follow the cooking instructions.

 Fill & shake basket besides fryer, so no crumb & ice can drop directly into the hot oil.

 2. AFTER FRYING

 After frying, let the oil drip off and shake the fries for 30 seconds.